 The VCMM projections are based on a statistical analysis of historical data.
 Future returns may behave differently from the historical patterns captured in the VCMM.
 More important, the VCMM may be underestimating extreme negative scenarios unobserved in the historical period on which the model estimation is based.

+The Vanguard Capital Markets Model® is a proprietary financial simulation tool developed and maintained by Vanguard’s primary investment research and advice teams.
+The model forecasts distributions of future returns for a wide array of broad asset classes.
+Those asset classes include U.S. and international equity markets, several maturities of the US Treasury and corporate fixed income markets, international fixed income markets, US money markets, commodities, and certain alternative investment strategies.
 The theoretical and empirical foundation for the Vanguard Capital Markets Model is that the returns of various asset classes reflect the compensation investors require for bearing different types of systematic risk (beta).
 At the core of the model are estimates of the dynamic statistical relationship between risk factors and asset returns, obtained from statistical analysis based on available monthly financial and economic data from as early as 1960.
 Using a system of estimated equations, the model then applies a Monte Carlo simulation method to project the estimated interrelationships among risk factors and asset classes as well as uncertainty and randomness over time.
 The model generates a large set of simulated outcomes for each asset class over several time horizons.
 Forecasts are obtained by computing measures of central tendency in these simulations.
 Results produced by the tool will vary with each use and over time.

 account (including management companies (fund of funds) and professional clients investing on behalf of their discretionary clients).
-In Switzerland, this document is directed at professional investors and should not be distributed to, or relied upon by retail investors.
+In Switzerland for professional investors only.
+Not to be distributed to the public.

 Issued in EEA by Vanguard Group (Ireland) Limited which is regulated in Ireland by the Central Bank of Ireland.